School Training Provision

-Faculty Training Provision
+Faculty/University Training Provision

 The Faculty provides two main training platforms for PGR students, the Personal and Professional Development (or PPD) provision and the Advanced Training (or AT) programme.
 The former primarily offers core training in research and transferable skills, but it also provides some selected coverage of research methods.
 Events on the latter programme typically provide training in subject-specific and/or theoretical issues, research skills and occasionally research methods, all delivered at an advanced level.